Capping Concrete Cylinders, Humboldt Kit for 6 x 12in Cylinder

 Topping Concrete Cylinders: Humboldt H-2951 Kit for 6x12in Cylinder

-Concrete cylinder topping is a critical step in compressive strength testing of concrete cylinders.
+Cylinder topping is a critical step in compressive strength testing of concrete cylinders.
 This involves preparing the ends of the cylinders so they are smooth, parallel and uniform, creating a bearing surface perpendicular to the applied axial load.
 By doing so the loading forces are evenly distributed during testing which is important for accurate results.
 The topping process involves applying a capping material such as sulfur capping and sulfur mortar or pads to the ends of the cylinders.
 These capping material create a plane surface perpendicular to the specimen axis so the test specimens are intact and reliable.

-Ways to Top
+How to Top

-There are several ways to top concrete cylinders, each with its own benefits.
+There are several ways to top cylinders, each with its own benefits.
 Sulfur mortar topping is a common method of topping where a sulfur capping based topping partially melted is applied to the ends of the cylinders.
 This method is known for its hard smooth surface for testing.
 Neoprene pads with metal retaining rings is another popular method.
 These elastomeric pads distribute the compressive force evenly across the specimen surfaces making them a good choice for many testing applications.
-Some labs grind the cylinder ends to produce plane surfaces especially when testing high strength concrete.
-Each of these methods ensures the concrete cylinders are topped properly for accurate and consistent results in compressive strength testing.
+Some labs grind the cylinder ends to produce plane surfaces especially when testing high strength .
+Each of these methods ensures the cylinders are topped properly for accurate and consistent results in compressive strength testing

 H-2951 Kit Features and Benefits

 The H-2951 Kit is a popular topping kit for concrete molds with several features and benefits.
-One of its key features is the reusable Neoprene pad in a steel retainer ring.
+One of its key features is the reusable pad in a steel retainer ring.
 This design provides a smooth, parallel and uniform bearing surface perpendicular to the applied axial load for accurate and reliable results.
-The kit is designed for compression testing of concrete cylinders and is available in various diameters to fit different testing applications.
-The Neoprene pads come in different durometers so the kit can be used for testing concrete cylinders of different strengths.
+The kit is designed for compression testing of cylinders and is available in various diameters to fit different testing applications.
+The pads come in different durometers so the kit can be used for cylinders of different strengths.
 The reusability of the kit makes it a cost effective option for labs and testing facilities.

 Meets the Following Standards